 We are an inclusive Society.
-And, among family societies associated with the Mayflower Society, we are unique in that membership is not just limited to an original passenger on the Mayflower.
-Membership in our Society is open to those who can prove descent from Edward Winslow, SR., of England, including the five Winslow brothers who immigrated on the Mayflower (Edward and Gilbert) and during the Great Migration (John, Josiah and Kenelm); to anyone who can prove a DNA match to the "ancient" Winslows who may now be found in other European countries; and to any proven descendant of a Mayflower Pilgrim who also has an interest in the Winslow family.
+We have been welcomed, along with other family societies by the Mayflower Society.
+We are unique in that our membership is not just limited to an original passenger on the Mayflower.
+Membership in our Society is open to those who can prove their descent from Edward Winslow, Sr., of England, including the five Winslow brothers; Edward Jr., Gilbert, John, Josiah and Kenelm; to anyone who can prove a DNA match to the "ancient" Winslow(s) who may now be found in other European countries; and to any proven descendant of a Mayflower Pilgrim who also has an interest in the Winslow family.
 Friends of the Winslow Heritage Society are also welcome.

 I am honored to be associated with the Winslow Heritage Society.
 I invite you to browse this website to learn more about the Winslow family and to encourage you to become part of this very special organization.

 With much appreciation,